darkeclipz/clappy-bird-vr/README.md

 ## Controls

 You can move up by pulling the `Right/Left Trigger`.
+Do note that it is not the prettiest code.

 ## Code